moliver28/research-handbook/content/handbook/engineering/development/ops/verify/_index.md

 ## Who we are

-The Verify stage is made up of 5 groups:
+The Verify stage is made up of:

 1. [Verify:Pipeline Authoring](/handbook/engineering/development/ops/verify/pipeline-authoring/)